-Lecture 3 hours.
+5 UNITS - (UC:CSU) Lecture 3 hours.
 Conference 2 hours.
 Laboratory 4 hours.
 Prerequisite: Chemistry 101 and Mathematics 125 Advisory: English 28 and 67.

-Lecture topics include chemical kinetics, general and ionic equilibria, thermodynamics, electrochemistry and redox reactions, structure and bonding in transition metal complexes and carbon compounds.
-Laboratory topics include reaction kinetics, equilibrium constant determination, chemical and spectroscopic methods of qualitative and quantitative analysis, potentiometric titration techniques, and electrochemistry for both organic and inorganic systems.
+The students receive in lectures the theory and application of chemical kinetics, general and aqueous equilibria, thermodynamics, electrochemistry, structure and bonding in transition metal complexes and carbon compounds.
+In the laboratory students apply what is learned in lecture to experiments in reaction kinetics, chemical qualitative analysis, chemical and spectroscopic quantitative analysis, potentiometric titration techniques and electrochemistry.

-CHEMISTRY 211 Organic Chemistry for Science Majors I
+CHEMISTRY 211 Organic Chemistry for Science Majors I 5 UNITS - (UC:CSU)

-5 UNITS - (UC:CSU) Lecture 3 hours.
+Lecture 3 hours.
 Conference 2 hours.
 Laboratory 4 hours.
 Prerequisites: Chemistry 102.
 Advisory: English 28 and 67.
 Introduces the structure, nomenclature and reactions and properties of organic compounds.
 Introduces spectroscopy as applied to organic compounds.
 Preparation and isolation of organic compounds and determination of physical properties are studied in the laboratory.

-CHEMISTRY 212 Organic Chemistry for Science Majors II UNITS - (UC:CSU) Lecture 3 hours.
+CHEMISTRY 212 Organic Chemistry for Science Majors II 5 UNITS - (UC:CSU)

+Lecture 3 hours.
 Conference 2 hours.
 Laboratory 4 hours.
 Prerequisite: Chemistry 211.
 Advisory: English 28 and 67.
 Introduces the structure, reactions, nomenclature and properties of organic compounds, and spectroscopic techniques.
 Laboratory work includes the synthesis of compounds, the use of spectroscopy and the determination of compound identity based on properties and reactions.